Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: EXPERIMENTAL RESULTS

 \subsection{Results on Synthetic Data}

 Synthetic data has been generated using an AutoRegressive Fractionally Integrated Moving Average (ARFIMA) model with long memory as outlined in \cite{box2015time}.
 The bivariate process has $942$ samples where the model orders for $a_{yy},a_{yx},a_{xy}$ and, $a_{xx}$ are set to be $17,21,20$ and, $18$ respectively.
-We assume the upper limit on the model orders $\bar{m}$ is $30$.
+We assume that the upper limit on the model orders $\bar{m}$ is $30$.
 The measurement noise variance is set to be $0.01$.
 System parameters have been generated randomly based on an underlying mathematical model that governs variables $\mY$, $\mA$, and $\mH$.
 The results, obtained through multiple experimental repetitions, are compared to evaluate performance in terms of stationarity, sparsity and denoising.
 The performance of model identification is depicted in Figure \ref{Fig1}, comparing it with BIC \cite{schwarz1978estimating}, which demonstrates that the proposed method achieves more accurate system order estimation.
-We observed also (not shown in the figure) that SS-ADMM tends to estimate the model order as either equal to or higher than the true order, while BIC typically underestimates the model order, thereby losing significant information about the underlying process.
+We observed also (not shown in the figure) that SS-ADMM\footnote[1]{{The implementation code will be publicly available.}} tends to estimate the model order as either equal to or higher than the true order, while BIC typically underestimates the model order, thereby losing significant information about the underlying process.

-It is worth highlighting that SS-ADMM offers flexibility by allowing for fine-tuning of the hyperparameter $\lambda$ to precisely estimate the model order.
-It also distinguishes between four distinct model orders for self-coupling and cross-coupling in a bivariate model, as opposed to just two in the case of BIC.
+It is worth highlighting that SS-ADMM offers flexibility by allowing for fine-tuning of the hyperparameter $\lambda$ to precisely estimate the model order. {We performed grid search method \cite{shekar2019grid} to find the optimal set of hyperparameter values where the domain of the hyperparameters is divided into a discrete grid and for every combination of values in the grid the performance metrics are computed using cross-validation.
+The combination of values that maximizes the average value in cross-validation is eventually selected.} The proposed method also distinguishes between four distinct model orders for self-coupling and cross-coupling in a bivariate model, as opposed to just two in the case of BIC.

 Next we evaluate our method in comparison with Hierarchical Sparsity ADMM (HS-ADMM) \cite{liu2020fitting} in terms of computational efficiency.
 The results obtained through the enforcement of stationarity using Euclidean projections, as demonstrated in \cite{liu2020fitting}, are contrasted with our proposed regularization based method, $\Psi_{\text{SP}}$, in Figure \ref{Fig2}.
 Notably, the projection-based approach exhibits a longer execution time.
 Conversely, our proposed SS-ADMM approach achieves a speedup of $2\times$ or more per iteration, and the model-fitting error reduces more steadily when executed for the same number of iterations, as illustrated in Figure \ref{Fig2}.
 The total execution time for HS-ADMM was 1.9 minutes whereas SS-ADMM only took 0.39 seconds.